Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

+Mountain pine beetle exhibits a strong preference for large-diameter trees during their dispersal/host-selection phase, driven by both proximate sensory cues and ultimate evolutionary benefits.
+From an evolutionary perspective, large trees offer two key advantages: primarily, they have thicker phloem, which serves as the primary food source for MPB larvae, and secondarily, their thicker bark may provide better insulation during cold winters.

-Large trees offer several benefits to MPB, so it is no surprise that MPB has a strong preference for large-diameter trees in the landing, pioneer attack, and mass attack phases of its life cycle.
-In experiments, beetles prefer landing on large, vertically-oriented black silhouettes \citep{shepherd1966factors, billings1976influence}, indicating that visual cues play a major role in initial, pre-aggregation landings.
-Chemo-sensory cues play a secondary role in the initial landing phase \citep{billings1976influence, hynum1980dendroctonus, moeck1991primary}.
-After landing, a female pioneer beetle decides whether to attack based on a combination of physical and gustatory cues associated with tree diameter, such as terpene concentrations \citep{raffa1982gustatory} and bark roughness \citep{reid1963biology}.
-Once mass attacks have been initiated, both males and females are attracted to large trees, due to a synergist attraction to aggregation pheromones and volatilized terpenes, both of which scale with tree size.
+The proximate mechanisms driving a large-tree preference are evident across different stages of host selection.
+In the initial landing phase, beetles display a mix of random movement and slight preference for large, vertically-oriented black silhouettes \citep{shepherd1966factors, billings1976influence}, indicating that visual cues play a role.
+Chemo-sensory cues play a relatively minor role during the initial landing phase \citep{billings1976influence, hynum1980dendroctonus, moeck1991primary}.
+For pioneer attacks, females use physical and gustatory cues associated with tree diameter, such as terpene concentrations \citep{raffa1982gustatory} and bark roughness \citep{reid1963biology}.
+During mass attacks, larger trees become even more attractive due to increased concentrations of aggregation pheromones and host volatiles, both of which correlate positively with tree size.
+These sensory preferences align with the evolutionary advantages of large trees, ensuring that beetles select hosts that offer the best resources for their offspring.

-MPB's large-tree attack preference is extremely well-established.
+Mountain pine beetle's large-tree attack preference is extremely well-established.
 The probability of tree death increases logistically with tree diameter (\citealp{buonanduci2023fine, rodman2022rocky, morris2022does, negron2020within, negron2017large, bjorklund2009diameter} and 15 sources therein, see Table 1), and stand susceptibility indexes invariably use variables that correlate with tree diameter: tree age, pine volume, or basal area (\citealp{shore1992susceptibility, chojnacky2000mountain, randall2011revised, bentz1993critical}, and sources therein).
 Depending on site-specific factors, the probability of tree mortality is near-zero for 4--8-inch trees and near-100\% for 12--16-inch trees.